iotaledger/product-core/iota_interaction/README.md

 # Platform Agnostic Iota Interaction

-This crate gathers types needed to interact with IOTA nodes in a platform-agnostic way to allow building the Identity library for WASM32 architectures.
+This crate gathers types needed to interact with IOTA nodes in a platform-agnostic way to allow building product specific Rust libraries for WASM32 architectures.

-The folder `sdk_types`, contained in this crate, provides a selection of code copied from the iotaledger/iota.git repository:
+The folder `sdk_types`, contained in this crate, provides a selection of code copied from the *iotaledger/iota.git* repository:

 | Folder Name                        | Original Source in iotaledger/iota.git               |
 |------------------------------------|------------------------------------------------------|